 - To teach parents and new immigrants the English necessary to manage their daily lives independently.

 - To acquaint new Iranian immigrants and their parents with American English and the American culture.

-- To facilitate citizenship classes and teach them their civil rights as Americans, and how to take advantage of this country’s rights and privileges.
+- To facilitate citizenship classes and teach new immigrants their civil rights as Americans, and how to take advantage of this country’s citizen rights and privileges.

-- To empower the women in our community through, art, education, civic engagment and service, Persian culture, and cuisine.
+- To empower the women in our community through, art, education, civic engagement and service, Persian culture, and cuisine.

 The Iranian Federated Women’s Club/Payvand is presently teaming up with the Bay Club to offer Persian families an opportunity to learn more about Persian culture through a fun and innovative program that will combine teaching Farsi with fitness and athletics.

 The three proposed courses are:

 - Persian/Farsi/Squash 2

 It will include 3 hours of instruction and practice including language/history: